ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-The `httpsig` method also defines defines default behavior when it is passed as a string form, using the signature algorithm specified by the associated key material and the content digest is calculated using sha-256:
+The `httpsig` method also defines defines default behavior when it is passed as a string form, using the signature algorithm specified by the associated key material and the content digest is calculated using sha-256.
+This configuration can be selected using the following shortened form:

 ~~~ json
 {